Seagate/cortx/doc/scaleout/Multi_Node_JBOD_Setup.rst

    - You must configure DNS resolution for these VIPs.

 12. Collect all the required information and prepare **config.ini** file for your installation.
-Refer to `Config.ini File <doc/scaleout/Configuration_File.rst>`_ for complete information.
+Refer to `Config.ini File <Configuration_File.rst>`_ for complete information.
 After the file is prepared, upload it to the first server in the cluster you are planning to install.